 Common Issues with Burglary of a Motor Vehicle

-Unlike robbery, the crime of burglary rarely involves a confrontation between the perpetrator and the victim, meaning that the law enforcement investigators must resort to piecing together circumstantial evidence.
+Unlike robbery, the crime of burglary rarely involves a confrontation between the perpetrator and the victim, meaning that investigators must resort to piecing together circumstantial evidence.
 A lot of times, law enforcement will arrest an individual based on assumptions versus evidence.
-Most common issues in these types of cases are statements by the accused, physical evidence such as blood or fingerprints and the intent of the defendant.
+The most common issues in these types of cases are statements by the accused, physical evidence such as blood or fingerprints, and the intent of the defendant.
 When you are facing a criminal conviction for a circumstantial case, you need our team of Fort Worth Criminal Lawyers to investigate your case and advise you of the best outcome.

 Punishment for Burglary of a Motor Vehicle